Hydrocharis

 Hydrocharis is a genus of aquatic plants in the family Hydrocharitaceae described as a genus by Carl Linnaeus in 1753.
-It is widespread across much of Europe and Asia, plus a few scattered locations in Africa.
-It is also reportedly naturalized in parts of North America.
+Species range across much of Europe and Asia, northwestern and central Africa, New Guinea, and the Americas from the eastern and central United States to Argentina and Chile.
+Species are naturalized in parts of California, northeastern North America, southern tropical Africa, and Australia.

 The best known species is Hydrocharis morsus-ranae, commonly called common frogbit or European frog's-bit, and occasionally water-poppy.
-The name "American frogbit" refers to another aquatic plant, Limnobium spongia.